arnholm/tvcec/README.md

 ## Disable Raspberry PI screen saver

-If you are switching to the HDMI source corresponding to the Raspberry PI, it is likely that the screen saver is active.
-To permanently disable Raspberry PI screen saver, edit this file:
+If you are switching to the HDMI input source corresponding to the Raspberry PI, it might be that the PI screen saver is activated and then you see only a blank screen.
+To avoid this, it is possible to permanently disable Raspberry PI screen saver.
+Edit this file to do it:

     sudo nano /etc/lightdm/lightdm.conf